indrekots/spring-boot-envvariables/README.md

 # Using env variables with Spring Boot

 This is an example application which demonstrates how to configure a Spring Boot app via environment variables.
-This simple app expects to receive three properties.
+It expects to receive three properties.
 Default values are provided in the app.

 ## SPRING_APPLICATION_JSON